ThomasGust/SoilingNet/README.md

 S. Mehta, A. P. Azad, S. A. Chemmengath, V. Raykar and S. Kalyanaraman, [DeepSolarEye: Power Loss Prediction and Weakly Supervised Soiling Localization via Fully    Convolutional Networks for Solar Panels,](https://arxiv.org/abs/1710.03811) 2018 IEEE Winter Conference on Applications of Computer Vision (WACV), Lake Tahoe, NV, 2018, pp. 333-342.

+I will add the paper for this project once I have posted it to ArXiv.

 We also introduced a subset of the DeepSolarEye dataset with hand labeled semantic segmentation masks for this project (additional samples are generated with data augmentation).